 To enable CloudWatch metrics, use either of these options:

 - Go to the AWS Management Console, select the Settings option for CloudWatch, then select the option to enable detailed CloudWatch metrics.

 - Call the

-stage:updateaction of the AWS API Gateway REST API to update the
+stage:updateaction of the Amazon API Gateway REST API to update the

 To enable this integration follow standard procedures to Connect AWS services to Infrastructure.

 Configuration and polling

 You can change the polling frequency and filter data using configuration options.